midiker/GWU_RML/README.md

 ### Ethical Considerations

-* **Potential negative impacts of using the the MXGB model**:
+* **Potential negative impacts of using the MXGB and EBM model**:
    * Not having good appeal procedure for customers who were denied a mortgage that can lead to serious consequences for the customers
-   * Variables that can improve accuracy but also can be bais due to structural inequality like debt to income ratiosE
+   * Variables that can improve accuracy but also can be bais due to structural inequality like debt to income ratios

-* **Potential uncertainties relating to the impacts of using our MXGB model**:
+* **Potential uncertainties relating to the impacts of using our MXGB and EBM model**:
     * Updated packages can change the MXBG model
     * Economic events affecting model preformance
     * Legal implications in a real-word implementation